DivyaTeja95/Word-Count---Big-Data/README.md

 # Word-Count---Big-Data
-Upload books to HDFS and decompress them in HDFS File System and delete the compressed ones, and run Word Count on all books taken together using Map Reduce
+GOAL: Upload books to HDFS and decompress them in HDFS File System and delete the compressed ones, and run Word Count on all books taken together using Map Reduce

+Steps taken:
+- Stop Words are removed in the map phase.
+A list of stop words has been downloaded from https://www.textfixer.com/tutorials/common- english-words-with-contractions.txt
+- All the words less than 5 characters in length, and also special characters are also removed, and all the words are converted into lower case.